amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-05.md

 # Winning Rounds and Keeping Score

 Our last chapter ended on a bit of a cliffhanger.
 What happens when our ball reaches the left or right edge of the screen?
-It just keeps going!
+It just keeps going! 😦

 In this chapter, we'll fix that by putting the ball back into play after it leaves either side of the arena.
-We'll also add a scoreboard and keep track of who's winning and losing!
+We'll also add a scoreboard and keep track of who's winning and losing.

 ## Winning and Losing Rounds